lucienlazar/oracle-menu-permissions/README.md

 # Oracle Menu Permissions

-Oracle Menu Permissions is an Oracle data model and PL/SQL framework that implements storing a navigation menu in database and returning the permissions.
+Oracle Menu Permissions is an Oracle data model and PL/SQL framework that implements storing a navigation menu in database and returning the menu items according to permissions.